-- Looking for pericardial effusion as most patients will have this in pericarditis.
+- Look for pericardial effusion, as most patients will have this in pericarditis.

-- Pericardiocentesis is rarely required unless there is tamponade physiology, suspected bacterial or malignant cause.
+- Pericardiocentesis is rarely required unless there is tamponade physiology, or suspected bacterial or malignant cause.

-- If any predictors of poor prognosis are present or if no response to NSAIDS, patient should be admitted and search for etiology
+- If any predictors of poor prognosis are present or if no response to NSAIDS, patient should be admitted and etiology investigated.

-- Consider POCUS for patients to assess for large effusion before discharge
+- Consider POCUS to assess for large effusion before discharge.

-- Colchicine 0.5mg bid or if less than 70kg 0.5mg daily for 3 months (decreases recurrence).
+- Colchicine 0.5 mg bid or if body weight is less than 70 kg, colchicine 0.5 mg daily for 3 months (decreases recurrence).

-- Low dose corticosteroids (ie. 0.2-0.5mg/kg/day) can be used with failure/contraindication to ASA/NSAIDS with colchicine or with autoimmune etiology.
+- Low dose corticosteroids (ie. 0.2-0.5mg/kg/day) can be used in patients with failure/contraindication to ASA/NSAIDS with colchicine or with autoimmune etiology.

 - Primary Author: Dr. Daniel Durocher (MD, FRCPC, Cardiology Fellow)